Samwindheim/finance-lab-project/README.md

 ## Overview

 This project is a pipeline designed to extract information about underwriters and guarantors from financial PDF documents.
-It leverages a two-stage process involving precise, context-aware table extraction using `PyMuPDF` and advanced data structuring using OpenAI's `gpt-5-mini` model.
+It leverages a two-stage process involving precise, context-aware data extraction (from tables or plain text) using `PyMuPDF` and advanced data structuring using OpenAI's `gpt-5-mini` model.

-The primary goal is to convert unstructured tables within PDFs into a clean, validated, and structured JSON format.
+The primary goal is to convert unstructured data—whether in tables or plain text—within PDFs into a clean, validated, and structured JSON format.

 ## Features

+- **Flexible Extraction Modes**: Can extract data from structured tables (default) or from plain paragraph text using the `--text` flag.
 - **High-Precision Table Extraction**: Scans PDFs to find relevant pages based on financial keywords and extracts tables with high fidelity.
 - **AI-Powered Data Structuring**: Uses `gpt-5-mini` to interpret Markdown tables and convert them into a structured JSON format based on a detailed set of rules.
 - **Data Validation**: Employs `Pydantic` models to ensure the final output is correctly typed and conforms to a predefined schema.